bhthng098/webarchive-template/README.md

 ### Running the code
 #### On Mac:
 In your filesystem, go to location that the webarchive-template folder is in.
-Right click the folder, click "New Terminal at folder".
+Right click the webarchive-template folder, click "New Terminal at folder".
 Then, run the python script by typing and entering: `python3 webarchive.py` (or `python webarchive.py`)

 #### On Windows:
 In your filesystem, open the webarchive-template folder.
 Right click on it, select "Copy path".
 Open the Command Prompt app.
 Type and enter: `cd paste_your_path_here`.
 Then, run the python script by typing and entering: `python webarchive.py`